Today’s Text: Leviticus 23:39-43

 - the aravah (willow branch).

-In effect, the waving of the lulav symbolizes exuberant rejoicing in God’s provision and expresses wholehearted thanksgiving that engages every aspect of man’s being in devotion to God.
+In effect, the waving of the lulav represents exuberant rejoicing in God’s provision and expresses wholehearted thanksgiving that engages every aspect of man’s being in devotion to God.
 This is Israel’s most joyful feast.

 The sukkah memorializes God’s faithful provision in the past as Israel wandered in the wilderness.
 Waving the lulav joyfully acknowledges His bountiful supply in the present.
 But, there is also a future element to Sukkot.